JJNod88/jjn-pp2-tbc/README.md

     * Fix: My scores increment is based on a string.
 Qhen looking for user scoree === 10, it wasnt registering.
 I added '10' for a string and it worked.

 13. I have created a Round tally funciton - It is incrementing the total round score after a score of 10 is reached, but not by 1 as expected, by 2/4/6.
+    So if ends up that i lost three times in a row ion opaoper, it adds by 3.
+If i lost on one paper, it adds by 1.
+This is the bug,
+    Fix: I had the resetGame() function within a setTimeOut function which was in both my userWin and userLoses functions.
+I put the resetGame function outside of the setTimeOut function and tested it. it now works!

 # Technologies
 Three technologies were used to build the interactive front-website website: